 iomart takes its responsibility in this area very seriously and has implemented robust controls and checks, including continual monitoring, with a view to improving our processes and performance to eliminate any possible complicity in human rights violations.

 iomart has consolidated revenue of over £100 million.

-This statement has been published in accordance with section 54(1) of the United Kingdom Modern Slavery Act of 2015 and reflects iomart’s commitment and efforts to operate responsibly; including protecting the human rights of all who work directly and indirectly for iomart.
+This statement has been published in accordance with section 54(1) of the Modern Slavery Act of 2015 and reflects iomart’s commitment and efforts to operate responsibly for the financial year ending 31 March 2023: including protecting the human rights of all who work directly and indirectly for iomart.

-While heavily centred in the United Kingdom, our business operates across multiple geographies including United States, Canada, Ireland, Netherlands, Germany, Austria, Dubai, India, Indonesia, Australia, Japan and Hong Kong.
+While heavily centred in the United Kingdom, iomart operates across multiple geographies, including the United States, Canada, Ireland, the Netherlands, Germany, Austria, Dubai, India, Indonesia, Australia, Japan and Hong Kong.

 Tackling Modern Slavery

-iomart is committed to ensuring that there is no modern slavery or human trafficking in our supply chain or in any part of our business.
+iomart is committed to ensuring that there is no modern slavery or human trafficking in its supply chain or in any part of our business.